mkronix/website-builder/README.md

 <!-- my work -->

-1. Dynamic Array/Object Input Handling: ✅
-When an element is selected in a component and its type is an array or object, we want to dynamically render inputs based on the array.length, prefilled with the existing data.
+1. Dynamic Array/Object Input Handling: ✅ [need to test it again for each component array ] When an element is selected in a component and its type is an array or object, we want to dynamically render inputs based on the array.length, prefilled with the existing data.
 Users should be able to add, update, or delete any item in that array/object directly through the UI.

 3. Component Customization & JSON Update: